 The six evidence-based Standards are intended to be applicable across almost every type of youth mentoring program.
 Each Standard includes Benchmarks to ensure the safety and effectiveness of mentoring relationships, as well as Enhancements that may be promising, innovative and useful for programs.
 Additionally, a Program Planning and Management section offers recommendations for designing, building, and strengthening mentoring programs and services.

-In addition to the substantive content updates, this edition of the Elements has a vibrant new design full of color and images of mentors and mentees provided by our affiliate Mentoring Partnerships.
+In addition to the substantive content updates, this edition of the Elements has a vibrant new design full of color and images of mentors and mentees provided by our Mentoring Affiliates.
 It offers a sneak peek of exciting branding updates MENTOR is making in the coming months.

 Recruitment focuses on recruiting appropriate mentors and mentees, by realistically describing the program’s objectives and expected outcomes.
 Recruitment strategies should build positive attitudes and emotions about mentoring, and target mentors and mentees whose skills, backgrounds, and needs best match the goals and structure of the program.